shadow431/menuParser/readme.md

   **smartsheetUP**
       Boolean used to set whether or not to upload the data once processed back up to smartsheet

+  **sslVerify**
+      Boolean used to set whether or not to verify SSL certs for Smartsheet

 <h2>Optimization test</h2>
 Original